finite-galaxy/finite-galaxy/readme.md

 * Removed tribute from planets (relevant code is still present for plug-ins)
 * Distances from planets to the sytem's centre are trebled; as a result space feels larger, thrusters are more desirable, and players won't always land immediately in the middle of a space fight
 * Non-missile weapons have their weapon range increased by about a third
+* Add fuel cost, a government specific price(usually between 0 and 2) per fuel at spaceports, twice that when hailing ships in space

 [(return to top)](https://github.com/finite-galaxy/finite-galaxy#finite-galaxy)